andrea-mitridate/PTArcade/docs/inputs/model.md

         1. In this example, `b` is a pulsar-dependent parameter.
 By default, the parameters are common to all pulsars in the PTA.

-??? info "Constructing priors"
+??? info "Constructing Priors"

-     Notice how we used both positional and keyword arguments: both are allowed.
+     Notice, how we used both positional and keyword arguments: Both are allowed.
 These arguments correspond to the functions defined in either [enterprise.signals.parameter][] or [ptarcade.models_utils][].
-Below are links to all parameters supported:
+Below are links to all supported parameters:

      - [enterprise.signals.parameter.Normal][]
      - [enterprise.signals.parameter.Uniform][]